joacimtag/joacimtag.github.io/laborandfinance.md

 ### What is Labor and Finance?

-Labor and Finance and is a field that gathers academics working at the intersection of finance, labor, and entrepreneurship.
+Labor and Finance and is a field that gathers academics working at the intersection of finance, labor, organisations, and entrepreneurship.
 Most of my research is concentrated in this field.

 ### Who works in the field?